Riddles-sys/job-search-project/README.md

 ## Bugs

-I haven’t noticed a but yet although if anyone reading this does, do let me know.
+I haven’t noticed any yet although if anyone reading this does, do let me know.

 ## Future Improvements